-- d) The term "preliminary proceedings judge" refers to a judge who takes actions during the investigation when prescribed by this Code; - e) The term "preliminary hearing judge" refers to a judge who, after the indictment has been raised, acts in the cases prescribed by this Code and has the authority identical to that of the preliminary proceedings judge; - f) The term "parties" refers to the Prosecutor and to the suspect or the accused; - g) The term "authorized official" refers to a person with appropriate authorities within the police authorities of Bosnia and Herzegovina, including the State Investigation and Protection Agency and State Border Service, police authorities of the Federation of Bosnia and Herzegovina, Republika Srpska and the Brčko District of Bosnia and Herzegovina, judicial and financial police and customs, tax authorities and military police.
-Expert associates as well as investigators working for the Prosecutor's Office of Bosnia and Herzegovina and the Prosecutor's Office of Brcko District BiH under the authorization of the Prosecutor shall also be considered as authorized officials; - h) The term "injured party" refers to a person whose personal or property right(s) have been jeopardized or violated by a criminal offense; - i) The term "legal persons" refers to persons defined as such in the Criminal Code of the Brcko District of BiH, including: corporations, enterprises, associations, firms and partnerships and other business companies; - j) The term "investigation" refers to all activities undertaken by the Prosecutor or by authorized officials in accordance with this Code, including the collection and preservation of statements and evidence; - k) The term "cross-examination" refers to the questioning of a witness and expert witness by a party, or by his defense attorney, who did not call the witness or the expert witness to testify; - 1) The term "direct examination" refers to the examination of a witness and expert witness by the party or the defense attorney who called the witness or expert witness to testify; - m) The term "grounded suspicion" refers to a high degree of suspicion based on collected evidence leading to the conclusion that a criminal offense was committed; - n) The terms "notes" and "documents" refer to letters, words, or numbers, or their equivalent, generated by handwriting, typewriting, printing, photocopying, photographing, magnetic impulse recording, mechanical or electronic recording, or other form of data compilation; - o) The term "photographs" refers to photographs, digital and X-ray films, videotapes, and motion pictures; - p) The term "original" refers to an actual document or recording or a similar equivalent by which the person writing, recording or issuing it achieves the same effect.
-An "original" of a photograph shall include the negative and any copy therefrom.
-If the data are stored on a computer or a similar automatic data processing device, any printout or other visible output shall be considered an "original"; - r) The term "duplicate" refers to a copy generated by copying the original or matrix, including enlargements and miniatures, by mechanical or electronic re-recording, chemical reproduction, or by other equivalent techniques that accurately reproduce the original;
+- e) The term "preliminary hearing judge" refers to a judge who after filing of the indictment acts in cases as prescribed by this Code; - f) The term "parties" refers to the Prosecutor and to a suspect or accused; - g) "An authorised official person" is a person having an appropriate authorisation within the police authorities in Bosnia and Herzegovina, including the State Investigation and Protection Agency, the State Border Service, the Judicial Police, the Financial Police, as well as within the customs authorities, tax authorities and military police authorities in Bosnia and Herzegovina.
+Expert associates as well as investigators working for the Prosecutor's Office of Bosnia and Herzegovina under the authorization of the Prosecutor shall also be considered as authorized officials. - h) the term "injured party" refers to a person whose personal or property rights have been threatened or violated by a criminal offense: - i) The term "Legal persons" refers to all persons as defined in the CPC BiH including: corporations, companies, associations, firms and partnerships and other business enterprises; - j) The term "investigation" refers to all activities undertaken by the Prosecutor or by authorized officials in accordance with this Code, including the collection and preservation of information and evidence; - k) The term "cross-examination" refers to the questioning of a witness or expert witness by the party or the defense attorney who has not called the witness or expert witness to testify; - l) The term "direct examination" refers to the questioning of a witness or expert witness by the party or the defense attorney who called the witness or expert witness to testify; - m) The term "grounded suspicion" refers to a higher degree of suspicion based on collected evidence leading to the conclusion that a criminal offense may have been committed; - n) the terms "writings" and "recordings" refer to the contents of letters, words, or numbers, or their equivalent, generated by handwriting, typewriting, printing, photocopying, photographing, magnetic impulse recording, mechanical or electronic recording, or other form of data compilation; - o) The term "photographs" refers to still and digital photographs, X-ray films, videotapes, and motion pictures; - p) The term "original" refers to an actual writing, recording or similar counterpart intended to have the same effect by a person writing, recording or issuing it.
+An "original" of a photograph includes the negative or any copy therefrom.
+If data is stored on a computer or a similar automatic data processing device, any printout or other output readable by sight is considered an "original"; - r) The term "duplicate" refers to a copy generated by copying the original or matrix, including enlargements and miniatures, or by mechanical or electronic re-recording, or by chemical reproduction, or by other equivalent techniques that accurately reproduce the original; - s) The term "telecommunication address" means any telephone number, either landline or cellular, or e-mail or internet address held or used by a person. - t) The terms "spouse" and "extramarital partner" refer to a person having such status pursuant to family law. - u) The term "Computer system" is any device or a group of mutually connected or linked devices, out of which one or more are automatically processing data on the basis of a programme, - v) The term "Computer data" denotes any presentation of facts, information or concepts in a form suitable for processing in a computer system, including any programme that is able to cause the computer system to execute certain function.